 Spinal cord injury (SCI) is a major cause of disability but there is no universally accepted treatment yet.
-Recently, cell transplantation, has become one of the most promising therapeutic approaches for SCI, and was strongly examined by numerous investigators.
-A number of different types of stem cells, neural progenitors, and glial cells have been examined via experimental researches, but several reasons including safety and efficacy, have excluded them from clinical uses (1).
+Recently, cell transplantation, has become one of the most promising therapeutic approaches for SCI, and was strongly examined by

 Some animal studies have reported that transplantation of bone marrow stromal cells, neural progenitor cells or olfactory ensheathing cells (OECs) can promote functional improvement following SCI (2-7).